5–10 Minute Math Warm-Ups for Busy Mornings (Grades 2–4)

 💡 1.
 Target-Number Challenge

-This no-prep warm-up builds number sense fast and gives students a meaningful task the moment they walk through the door.
+This no-prep math warm-up builds number sense fast and gives students a meaningful task the moment they walk through the door.

 How it works: